iximiuz/awesome-container-tinkering/IMAGES.md

 Since the invention of OCI registries, people have been (ab)using them to store non-container things (Helm charts, OPA policies, even video files can be stored this way).
 The modern registries are evolving as generic artifact stores, and the ORAS project provides a way to push and pull OCI Artifacts (read _arbitrary files_) to and from OCI Registries.
 The project consists of a CLI (<a href="https://github.com/oras-project/oras">_oras_</a>) and libraries (<a href="https://github.com/oras-project/oras-go">Go</a>, <a href="https://github.com/oras-project/oras-py">Python</a>).

+### 🧑‍🔬 Docker Hub Tool

+<a href="https://github.com/docker/hub-tool">Docker Hub Tool</a> - "Docker Hub experimental CLI tool."

+A CLI tool for interacting with the Docker Hub.
+Get information about your images from the terminal.
+Docker's experiment to build a Docker Hub CLI tool.
+The intention of this project is to get user feedback and then to add this functionality to the Docker CLI itself.

 ## Libraries